-Our pricing has no hidden charges or fees, so you know exactly what you pay for and when you pay it.
+Our pricing is clearly set out, so you know exactly what you pay for and when you pay it.

 Share dealing charges